 Although Mid Devon generally rates well in national statistics, small parts of Tiverton, Cullompton and Crediton do disproportionately badly for income, education, skills and training when compared to other areas nationally.
-However Mid Devon had a lower than average index of multiple deprivation in 2015 at 17.548 compared to the overall score for England of 21.778.
+However Mid Devon overall is ranked 78 out of all 188 districts.
 Similarly, some people in Mid Devon, because of their condition or circumstances, are more vulnerable to disadvantage and poor health outcomes than the rest of the population.
 This may be due to their age, gender, physical, sensory or learning disability, mental illness, sexuality, race, religion or social circumstances.
 There are a variety of organisations that provide support to these individuals and their families, including education and training providers, health and social care agencies, employers, voluntary sector organisations.